Sex ratio

 A sex ratio is the ratio of males to females in a population.
-As explained by Fisher's principle, for evolutionary reasons this is typically about 1:1 in species which reproduce sexually.
+As explained by Fisher's principle, for evolutionary reasons this is usually about equal in species which reproduce sexually.
 However, many species deviate from an even sex ratio, either periodically or permanently.
-Examples include parthenogenic species, periodically mating organisms such as aphids, some eusocial wasps, bees, ants, and termites.
+These include parthenogenic and androgenetic species, periodically mating organisms such as aphids, some eusocial wasps, bees, ants, and termites.

-The human sex ratio is of particular interest to anthropologists and demographers.
-In human societies, sex ratios at birth may be considerably skewed by factors such as the age of mother at birth and by sex-selective abortion and infanticide.
-Exposure to pesticides and other environmental contaminants may be a significant contributing factor as well.
-As of 2014, the global sex ratio at birth is estimated at 107 boys to 100 girls (1,000 boys per 934 girls)..

 Types

 In most species, the sex ratio varies according to the age profile of the population.

 It is generally divided into four subdivisions: